CesarBrz/Atm.day-Pump-Price-Snapshot/README.md

-# PumpFun / PumpSwap Multi-Mint Toolkit
+# Atm.day - PumpFun / PumpSwap token monitor and snapshotter.

 ## Overview
 This repository provides a **real-time toolkit for monitoring, analysing and (in the future) trading newly launched Solana tokens** that start on the _PumpFun_ bonding curve and later migrate to the _PumpSwap_ liquidity pool.